d1anas0/d1anas0/README.md

 I'm spending as much time as I can to continue to develop my coding and designing skills (HTML, CSS, JavaScript, git, Testing (Jasmine), Design Thinking, Adobe Creative Cloud, Miro, Bootstrap...); so that I can build human-centric creative solutions.

 Check out some of the things I've been working on!
-If you have any suggestions, please don't hesitate to get in touch, I thrive in collaborative environments and is always eager to meet new people and listen to your stories :relaxed:
+If you have any suggestions or feedback, please don't hesitate to get in touch, I thrive in collaborative environments, welcome any feedback that can help me learn, and is always eager to meet new people and listen to your stories :relaxed:

 You can find me here:
 - LinkedIn: (https://www.linkedin.com/in/dianaso)